nishantkr02/youTube-backend/ProjectFlow.md

   api_key: '379259554124669'
 }

+>>---------------------- ----------------------------------

+## Some Notes :

 >> The findOne() method can be used with more than one condition

 >> For any file upload , add multer middleware in the route

+ >> While I was at Like Model : We have so many feilds there , but we don't have to populate all of them for every document .
+ > Soooo, it's not necessary to provide all fields while creating a document in MongoDB.
+MongoDB is not a relational database, so fields in one document in a collection don't need to match the fields in other documents in the same collection, and fields don't need to be present at all.

+ >> If we don include , verifyJWT middleware in the routes then the req.user wont get the details iof the user in it .